-Competency in consultation and collaboration skills is taught in EPS 678 Psychological Consultation, Collaboration, and Supervision and practiced by students in EPS 675 School Psychology Practicum, where students are guided to reflect on and write consultation case summaries.
-Family, school, and community collaboration models and strategies are integrated into coursework and fieldwork.
+Competency in consultation and collaboration skills is taught in EPS 678 Consultation and Collaboration and practiced by students in EPS 675 School Psychology Practicum, where students are guided to reflect on and write several consultation case summaries.
 Observation of practicum students followed up with feedback/supervision is provided to support skills transfer to applied settings.
-EPS 675 School Psychology Practicum routinely involves interdisciplinary environments with families and multiple allied health professionals.
+EPS 675 School Psychology Practicum routinely involves interdisciplinary environments with multiple allied health professionals.
 These experiences are discussed in group supervision and class meetings.
 Explanations of the role and function of other disciplines is discussed and students assess this within their casework.